-NECA is active in government rulemaking processes related to worker safety and health.
+NECA remains active in government relations and rulemaking processes related to worker safety.
 The association actively participates in electrical safety regulation and standard development, such as NFPA 70 the National Electrical Code, and NFPA 70E Standard for Electrical Safety in the Workplace and other safety legislation that directly affects and applies to the industry.
 NECA is committed to supporting collaborative effective efforts through industry alliances and partnerships sharing common safety objectives through meaningful contributions to safety rules that are practical, easy to understand, and enforceable.

 The goal of NECA members is to maintain a safe and healthy workplace for all employees and to foster efficient operations, thereby offering the best possible product and services to the customer.
-Effective safety-related work practices and principles must be integrated into the design, planning, and installation of electrical work.
+Effective safety-related work practices and principles must be integrated into the design, planning and installation of electrical work.

 NECA members recognize that implementing effective safety programs, policies and safe work practices is often challenging.
-NECA members are dedicated to addressing these challenges while establishing and maintaining safety in the workplace.
-The use of smart technologies and resources that simplify and streamline processes related to achieving optimal results are encouraged and supported.
-Safety Excellence is no accident and results from safe work practices that continuously strive for Zero Injuries.
+NECA members are dedicated to addressing these specific challenges while establishing and maintaining safety in the workplace.
+Safety Excellence results from safe work practices that continuously strive for Zero Injuries.
 NECA's commitment to safety excellence and safe work environments remains active, focused and constant.
 (Adopted Sept.
 12, 2009) (Revised Oct.
 3, 2015, Oct.
 7, 2017, Sept.
-14, 2019, Oct.
-9, 2021)
+14, 2019)